Gaga: Group Any Gaussians via 3D-aware Memory Bank: Experimental Details

 \subsection{Details on Evaluation Metrics}

 Given the disparate mask label assignments between the ground truth segmentation and the predicted segmentation for 3D objects, we find the best linear assignment between the labels based on IoU for quantitative evaluation.
-Subsequently, we employ IoU > 0.5 as the criterion for precision and recall calculations.
+Subsequently, we employ IoU $>$ 0.5 as the criterion for precision and recall calculations.
 We outline the pseudocode for the evaluation procedure in Algorithm~\ref{code:evaluate}.
+Note that all annotated segmentation masks are unavailable during training and are only accessible during evaluation as ground truth.